 Companies that meet specific conditions may also be required to submit a tax audit report prepared by a Certified Tax Agent in China for compliance purposes.
-The conditions vary between local jurisdictions and generally required if the company has incurred substantial tax losses year to date, the company applies for a tax refund, or revenues exceed certain thresholds.
+The conditions vary between local jurisdictions and generally required if the company has incurred substantial tax losses year to date, applying for tax refunds or revenues have met certain thresholds.